walterhiggins/WMPJS/README.md

 Congratulations Master Builder, You've just discovered how to build massive structures using Javascript and some Object extension magic.

 ### Summary
-In this recipe you learned how to build large and complex buildings in Minecraft using ScriptCraft's Drone functions.
+In this chapter you learned how to build large and complex buildings in Minecraft using ScriptCraft's Drone functions.
 We used Javascript's *for* statement to construct a skyscraper with many floors.
 We touched on objects and methods and Javascript's *this* keyword and what it means when used inside a method.

-## Recipe 8: Create a Fireworks Show
+## Chapter 13: Create a Fireworks Show
 ### Introduction
-In this recipe we're going to write code to create a spectacular fireworks show in Minecraft.
+In this chapter we're going to write code to create a spectacular fireworks show in Minecraft.
 We'll learn about ScriptCraft's built-in *fireworks* module, the *setTimeout()* function and use a powerful programming technique called *recursion*.
 We'll begin by writing code to launch a single firework after a delay of 2 seconds, then build on that code to launch many fireworks.

 ### The fireworks module
 ScriptCraft includes a *fireworks* module which can be used to launch a single firework at a given location.
 You can use the fireworks module directly at the in-game commmand prompt like this: